Man washing the windshield of his car

 Home insurance deductible example*

-If you have a house fire that causes $25,000 in damage to your home, including the actual damage caused by the fire, smoke damage, and water damage from the efforts to put out the fire.
-If you have a $1,000 deductible on your home insurance , you’d pay that deductible with the insurance company covering $24,000, assuming the claim was within policy limits.
+Let's say you have a house fire that causes $25,000 in damage to your home, including damage caused by the fire, smoke, and water from the efforts to put it out.
+If you have a $1,000 deductible on your home insurance, you’d pay that deductible with the home insurer covering $24,000, assuming the claim was within policy limits.

 How do deductibles affect my rates?